 Thailand is a popular travel destination for many international tourists, but for those who own a boat, it’s important to understand the laws and regulations for obtaining the appropriate license in the country.
-This article will cover the legal requirements and procedures for obtaining a boating license in Thailand.
+This article will cover the legal requirements and procedures for obtaining a boating license in Thailand based on our experience.

 To apply for a boating license in Thailand, the applicant must provide the following documents:

 The applicant’s boat must be Thai national, registered under Thai law, and must have a Thai flag installed.

 The applicant must also pass a test, and an English test is available.

 The fee for a 5-year boat driving license is 5,000 THB and can be renewed later.